andrey-mokhov/graphql-php/docs/en/spiral/abstract-input-object-type.md

 already implements [auxiliary interface](input-object-type.md#input-object-type-interfaces) [`FieldsAwareInterface`](Input-Object-Type.md#fields-aware-interface).

-To extend the capabilities of an incoming GraphQL object type implemented using an abstract class `AbstractInputObjectType`, you may need to implement the following interface:
+To extend the capabilities of an GraphQL Input Object Type implemented using an abstract class `AbstractInputObjectType`, you may need to implement the following interface:

 <dl>